MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/team-templates-nonprofit.md

 &sup1;App added to the channel as a tab

+You can duplicate this template but you can't edit it.
+If you want to change the properties in the template, [you can create a new team template from an existing one](create-template-from-existing-template.md), and then add or remove the properties that you want.
+Keep in mind that certain properties can't be changed.

-## Create a team from the Manage volunteers template
+## Create a team using the Manage volunteers team template

-It takes only a few steps to create a team from the Manage volunteers template.
-To learn how, see [Create a team with team templates](https://support.microsoft.com/office/create-a-team-with-team-templates-702a2977-e662-4038-bef5-bdf8ee47b17b)
+It takes only a few quick steps to create a team using the Manage volunteers template.
+To learn how, see [Create a team with a team template](https://support.microsoft.com/office/create-a-team-with-team-templates-702a2977-e662-4038-bef5-bdf8ee47b17b).
-## View and manage the Manage volunteers team template in the Teams admin center
+## View and manage team templates in the Teams admin center

 As an admin, you can view and manage team templates in the Microsoft Teams admin center.
 To view the Manage volunteers template, in the left navigation of the Teams admin center, go to **Teams** > **Team templates**.

-You can also [create and assign templates policies](templates-policies.md) to your staff to control which templates they see in Teams for [creating teams](https://support.microsoft.com/office/create-a-team-from-a-template-a90c30f3-9940-4897-ab5b-988e69e4cd9c).
+You can also [create and assign templates policies](templates-policies.md) to your staff to control which templates they see in Teams for creating teams.

 To learn more about team templates in general, see [Get started with team templates in the Teams admin center](get-started-with-teams-templates-in-the-admin-console.md).
 ## Related articles